mystic-games-team/Alien-GameEngine/README.md

 ### Assigment 3

+* Intro Icon Image while opening the engine with a progress bar.

 * More than 1 object is supported to be selected, cntrl to select another keeping the others.
 Also they can be moved/rotated/scaled or deleted and cntrl D clone them.
 Moving a object with shift pressed, clones it and move the clone.

 * GameObjects have a tag and can be assigned in the inspector.
 Also there is a menu to create or remove tags.
 GameObjects can be find with their tag.